 15. Become a CVS Advisor

-If you’re a regular MoneyPantry readers and newsletter subscriber, you know how often we talk about making extra money with paid surveys.
+If you’re a regular MoneyPantry reader and newsletter subscriber, you know how often we talk about making extra money with paid surveys.

-CVS has their own in-house survey panel where you can earn rewards for taking surveys about the company, their performance, stores, products, etc.
+CVS has its own in-house survey panel where you can earn rewards for taking surveys about the company, its performance, stores, products, etc.

 To join the CVS Advisor Panel, go to cvs.opinioninsight.com and sign up for a free account.